 * Based on our performance tests which may differ from the manufacturer’s claims.

 |Excellent safety features|

-With strong safety features and a novel design worth appreciation, the XL Plus is a premium commuter built for someone who enjoys looking dashing while dashing around town.
+With strong safety features and aesthetic design, the XL Plus is a premium commuter built for someone appreciate the looks and is looking for something practical.